 Simple Shoulder Pain Exercises

-Following you will find a list of detailed exercises that research has shown will help with shoulder.
-Each one is easy to perform so you won’t have to jump through any hoops to start the steps.
+Following you will find a wide range of exercises that research has shown will help with shoulder pain Each one is easy to perform so you won’t have to jump through any hoops to start the steps.
 Give this shoulder pain workout routine a try!

 Another basic exercise that helps loosen you up is the shoulder roll.
-Many perform this as a warmup.
+Many perform this as a warmup for the shoulder blades.
 It is easy to implement.
 Doing these shoulder motions will help with circular motion.

 - Stand with your back straight and your feet apart.